Hilde Lysiak: Television series

 Paramount Television and Anonymous Content also developed a television show based on the books and optioned Lysiak's life story.
 Apple announced in 2018 that they would be producing the series titled Home Before Dark, with Brooklynn Prince in the lead role of Lysiak.
 Home Before Dark premiered on Apple TV+ on April 3, 2020.

-Fundraising
+Personal life

 In March 2016, Lysiak began a GoFundMe site to raise $40,000 for her borough in Selinsgrove to hire an additional police officer in response to increasing vandalism.
 She attended the borough council meeting and addressed the council members.
 On April 5, 2016, the Orange Street News reported that a new police officer had been hired for the borough.